JGoyd/JGoyd/README.md

 In our power to choose accountability over comfort.
 Imperfect truth, offered in good faith, is worth more than perfect silence.

-This is my offering...
-This is my covenant with the future...
-This is the inheritance I choose:
-A fracture in the façade...
-The beginning of something better.

 ---